 With the support of Baldwin II, the ruler of Jerusalem, they set up headquarters on that city’s sacred Temple Mount, the source of their now-iconic name, and pledged to protect Christian visitors to Jerusalem.

 Initially, the Knights Templar faced criticism from some religious leaders.
 But in 1129, the group received the formal endorsement of the Catholic Church and support from Bernard of Clairvaux, a prominent French abbot.
 Bernard authored “In Praise of the New Knighthood,” a text that glorified the Knights Templar and bolstered their growth.

 In 1139, Pope Innocent II issued a Papal Bull that allowed the Knights Templar special rights.
 Among them, the Templars were exempt from paying taxes, permitted to build their own oratories and were held to no one’s authority except the Pope’s.

 The Knights Templar set up a prosperous network of banks and gained enormous financial influence.
 Their banking system allowed religious pilgrims to deposit assets in their home countries and withdraw funds in the Holy Land.

 The order became known for its austere code of conduct (which included no pointy shoes and no kissing their mothers, rules outlined in “The Rule of the Templars”) and signature style of dress, which featured a white habit emblazoned with a simple red cross.

 Members swore an oath of poverty, chastity and obedience.
 They weren’t allowed to drink, gamble or swear.
-Prayer was essential to their daily life, and the Templars expressed particular adoration for the Virgin Mary.
+Prayer was essential to their daily life, and the Templars expressed particular adoration for the mother of Jesus, the Virgin Mary.